pdc-assignments/pdc-assignments.github.io/README.md

 # pdc-assignments.github.io

-This repository provides the public-facing website for the **PDC Assignments** project.
+This repository contains the public-facing files for the **PDC Assignments** project's web pages.

-The actual website is accessed via: https://pdc-assignments.github.io.
+See https://pdc-assignments.github.io for the actual website.